 These inequality dynamics were the consequence of the uneven distribution of gains in augmented human development.
 The absolute gap between the most advanced regions (Western Europe and its Offshoots, plus Japan, OECD for short) and the rest of the world deepened over time, although it fell in relative terms from the late 1920s.

 What explains the timing and depth of life expectancy contributions to human development?
 It is commonly assumed that economic progress largely explains this, as higher levels of income per capita facilitate the allocation of more resources to social services that improve people’s health and education.
 However, over the last one hundred years, gains in longevity and education have taken place across the board, including countries where social spending has hardly expanded and growth in income has faltered.
-Although economic growth results in improving nutrition -which strengthen the immune system and reduce morbidity- and increases in the provision of public services, improvements in medical knowledge have been the main source of the sustained increase in life expectancy.
+Although economic growth results in improving nutrition -which strengthens the immune system and reduces morbidity- and increases in the provision of public services, improvements in medical knowledge have been the main source of the sustained increase in life expectancy.
 The major improvement in longevity over 1920-1970 originated in the discovery and diffusion of the germ theory of disease that led to the epidemiological transition in which infectious disease gave way to chronic disease as the main cause of death.